"Bringing Seamanship to the Creeks from the River and the Estuary "

 volunteers from within the "Friends" progressively dug out the lock side and the quay above it, excavating bollards, pushing back forty years of dereliction and making a usable quayside of over 200'.
-They even managed to move a yawning lock gate to increase the "gap" to some 20' towards the end of the Summer.
+They even managed to move a yawning lock gate to increase the "gap" to some 20' towards the end of that fateful Summer.
 The that such width (pro rata) would have air draught challenges and be too tall to pass under Bob Dunn Bridge.

 Links were forged, casually, informally and ongoing, with Port of London Authority, The Environment Agency, Dartford Borough Council, ( Dartford Museum) among others.
-Local MPs and Councillers were approached ... as part of the group's avowed mission to ..... "see boats back on this navigable part of Britain's Inland Waterways and celebrate the Darent and Cray's rich nautical heritage". ..
-Network Rail engineers opened up Crayford Creek head of navigation over which the railway line passes.
+Local MPs and Councillors were approached ... as part of the group's avowed mission to ..... "see boats back on this navigable part of Britain's Inland Waterways and celebrate the Darent and Cray's rich nautical heritage". ..
+Network Rail engineers opened up Crayford Creek's head of navigation over which the railway line passes.
 The "Jolly Farmer" wharf had been closed to boats by a grove of alder getting out of hand over decades.
 Early in 2016, trees which prevented boats from reaching the head of